MATERIALS

 Dictionary of Torriden

-Ceramides are essential components of the skin’s outermost layer, the stratum corneum, which is made up of skin cells and intercellular lipids (ceramides, cholesterol, fatty acids).
-Ceramides account for about 50% of these lipids and serve as key moisturizers.
+Ceramides are naturally found in the skin’s outermost layer, the stratum corneum, which is made up of skin cells and intercellular lipids (ceramides, cholesterol, fatty acids).
+Making up about 50% of these lipids, ceramides play an important role in helping the skin retain moisture.

 If skin cells are like bricks, ceramides act as the “cement” that binds them together, showing why sufficient levels are important for a strong and resilient barrier.

-Ceramides are classified into types such as AP, AS, NP, NS, and EOP, and the skin barrier is built from a mix of these.
+Ceramides are classified into types such as AP, AS, NP, NS, and EOP, and the skin barrier is formed from a mix of these.

-Their primary role is to strengthen the skin barrier, protect against external stressors, and prevent moisture from escaping by keeping cells tightly connected.
+Their primary role is to help reinforce the skin’s natural barrier, support skin resilience against external stressors, and prevent moisture from escaping by keeping cells tightly connected.

-Because ceramide levels naturally decline with age or when the skin is damaged, replenishing them helps maintain hydration, reduce dryness, and support overall barrier health.
+Because ceramide levels naturally decline with age or when the skin is stressed or weakened, replenishing them helps maintain hydration, reduce dryness, and support the skin’s overall condition.

 FAQ

-The main function of ceramides is to help strengthen the skin barrier and protect it from external stressors.
+The main function of ceramides is to help reinforce the skin’s natural barrier and support skin resilience against external factors.

 Since a stable level of ceramides is important for maintaining healthy skin, they can be used on all skin types — including dry, sensitive, or easily irritated skin.